bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 In a transaction, the spender and receiver each reveal to each other all public keys or addresses used in the transaction.
-This allows either person to use the public block chain to track past and future transactions involving the other person's same public keys or addresses.
+This allows either person to use the public blockchain to track past and future transactions involving the other person's same public keys or addresses.

 If the same public key is reused often, as happens when people use